cftang9/PQD/README.md

 were provided in the supplementary file.

 ### Restricted Students' t-distribution, Farlie–Gumbel–Morgenstern (FGM), and Cuadras–Aug ́e (CA) copulas:
-More copula families were introduced to perform the size and power studies.
+More copulas were considered in the size and power studies.
-It can be shown that the Students' t-distribution restricted on the first quadrant and centered at the origin with identity shape matrix is PQD.
+It can be shown that the Students' t-distribution restricted on the first quadrant and centered at the origin with identity shape matrix satisfies the PQD condition.
 Further, PQD also holds for some FGM and CA copulas.

-Similarly, for each copula, 100,000 Monte Carlo random samples with sample size [n=100](https://raw.githubusercontent.com/cftang9/PQD/master/Restricted%20t%20FGM%20and%20CA%20n%3D100.R) were used to estimate the sizes or powers for each test.
+For each of these copulas, 100,000 Monte Carlo random samples with sample size [n=100](https://raw.githubusercontent.com/cftang9/PQD/master/Restricted%20t%20FGM%20and%20CA%20n%3D100.R) were used to estimate the sizes or powers for each test.
 The size and power results with sample sizes